 Spanning about 2,700 miles north to south, Chile’s natural landscape includes deserts, grasslands, shrublands, and temperate and tropical forests.
 Geographers generally divide Chile into five regions or zones, each with its characteristic vegetation, fauna, climate, and topography.

 Search LAC Geo

 Ecoregions of Chile

 Located on the west coast of South America, the Chilean Matorral is a terrestrial ecoregion of central Chile.
-It contains the majority of Chile's population and is typically characterized by a temperate Mediterranean climate.
+It contains most of Chile's population and is typically characterized by a temperate Mediterranean climate.
 It is home to Chile's renowned wine and agricultural regions.

 The Magellanic subpolar forests are a terrestrial ecoregion of southernmost South America, covering parts of southern Chile and Argentina.
-It is a temperate broadleaf and mixed forests ecoregion and contains the world's southernmost forests.
+Lying west of the Andes Mountains, this temperate broadleaf and mixed forests ecoregion is the world's southernmost forest.

-The Valdivian temperate forests ecoregion is located in the southern cone of South America.
+The Valdivian temperate forests ecoregion is located in the Southern Cone of South America.
 It covers a narrow strip between the western slope of the Andes and the Pacific Ocean.
-The forests are characterized by their dense understories of bamboos, ferns and evergreen trees.
+The forests are characterized by their dense understories of bamboo, ferns, and evergreen trees.